neo-project/docs/docs/en-us/tooldev/endian.md

 - CGas contract address：AScKxyXmNtEnTLTvbVhNQyTJmgytxhwSnM

 ## Usage scenarios
-The wallet address is commonly used in the transaction of global assets transfer or smart contracts invoking.
+The wallet address is commonly used in the transaction of global assets transfer or smart contract invocation.
 ### Global assets transfer
 In the case that you construct a global asset transfer transaction (ContractTransaction) using NEO SDK, you need to construct related Output for the asset receiver.
 As shown below, you should fill in TransactionOutput with **big-endian** scripthash of the address receiving assets.